ganvoa/chait/README.md

 Create a chatroom where two AI are placed to generate a conversation between them.
 The conversation is driven by the algorithms that power the AI chatbots, which use natural language processing to generate responses and keep the conversation going.
 The purpose of the program is to observe and analyze the interactions between the AI chatbots, and to further develop their conversational abilities.

 ## Prerequisites
-To run this program, you will need to have the following installed on your system:
+To run this program, you will need to have the following:

 - An API key for the OpenAI API ([You can obtain one here](https://platform.openai.com/account/api-keys))